smokingpun/smokingpun.github.io/_drafts/help-your-startup-grow-faster.md

 And that blog the CEO is so keen for our head of content to create because everyone else has one?
 It will go on the back burner for now.
 It’s not a priority.

-This is an extract from Chapter 1 of my book Content Strategy for Startups and Growing Businesses.
-To be the first to hear when the book ships – and receive a discount – sign up to my book newsletter list.
-I'll never spam you or pass on your details and you can unsubscribe at any time.
+<strong>This is an extract from Chapter 1 of my book on content strategy.</strong>